gucci-on-fleek/lua-widow-control/README.md

 lua-widow-control
 =================

-Lua-widow-control is a Plain TeX/LaTeX/ConTeXt package that removes most widows and orphans from a document, _without_ stretching any glue or shortening any pages.
-It does so by automatically lengthening a paragraph on a page where a widow or orphan would otherwise occur.
+Lua-widow-control is a Plain TeX/LaTeX/ConTeXt package that removes widows and orphans without any user intervention.
+Using the power of LuaTeX, it does so _without_ stretching any glue or shortening any pages.
+Instead, lua-widow-control automatically lengthens a paragraph on a page where a widow or orphan would otherwise occur.

-Please see the [full documentation](docs/lwc-documentation.pdf) for more.
+Please see the [full documentation](https://github.com/gucci-on-fleek/lua-widow-control/releases/latest/download/lua-widow-control.pdf) for more.

 Licence
 -------